cjlennon-dev/cjlennon/README.md

 **stackTrace**.
 A full stack trace of the error

-**event**.
+**lambdaEvent**.
 For AWS Lambda functions, the source event

-**context**.
+**lambdaContext**.
 For AWS Lambda functions, the context object

 #  C.  Suggested patterns

 ## Pattern - naming things

-Naming things is hard.
-The below guidelines are written so I don't have to keep thinking about it
+It is often said that it is more important to be consistant in the way you name things than to be 'right'.
+Largely naming things is a matter of convention.
+The following conventions are followed in the sample application:

 - Folder names, file names and urls
   - name these as lower case with hypen.
 So `my-folder-name`, `my-file-name.js`, `/check-user-auth`